awanczowski/marklogic-multi-model-search/README.md

 Task idenfiy articles that may not have been visable to the end-user due to narrow classfication.

-* Identify semi-structured review data from Glassdoor and Indeed
+* Identify semi-structured review data from PubMed
-* Load semi-structured review data from Glassdoor and Indeed
+* Load semi-structured review data from PubMed
-* Create a canonical entity view for Job Reviews
+* Create a canonical entity view for Articles
 * Integrate the source data defined by the entity
 * Identify data that could be graphed for Concepts
 * Load graph data from PubMed for MeSH